jussi-ramo/neuralEQ/README.md

 ![Fig. 1.
 Neural Network](./figs/neuralNet.png)

 The band filter coefficients can then be quickly and easily computed using closed-form formulas.
-The cascade filter structure used is shown in Fig. 2, where $G_1, G_2, ..., G_M$ are the optimized filter gains calculated using the neural network, adn $G_0$ is the product of the scaling coefficients of the EQ band filters.
+The cascade filter structure used is shown in Fig. 2, where $G_1, G_2, ..., G_M$ are the optimized filter gains calculated using the neural network, and $G_0$ is the product of the scaling coefficients of the EQ band filters.

 ![Fig. 2.Cascade graphic EQ structure](./figs/CascadeGEQ.png)